Jackie Joyner-Kersee: 1984 Summer Olympics

 Joyner competed in the 1984 Summer Olympics in Los Angeles and won the silver medal in the heptathlon.
-She was the favorite heading into the event, but finished five points behind Australian Glynis Nunn.
+She was the favorite heading into the event, but finished five points behind Australian athlete Glynis Nunn.
 She also placed fifth in the long jump.

 1986 Goodwill Games

-Joyner was the first woman to score over 7,000 points in a heptathlon event (during the 1986 Goodwill Games).
+Joyner became the first woman to score over 7,000 points in a heptathlon event during the 1986 Goodwill Games.
 In 1986, she received the James E. Sullivan Award as the top amateur athlete in the United States.

 1988 Summer Olympics

 Now known as Jackie Joyner-Kersee after marrying her coach Bob Kersee, she entered the 1988 Summer Olympics in Seoul, Korea and earned gold medals in both the heptathlon and the long jump.
 At the Games, she set the still-standing heptathlon world record of 7,291 points.
-The silver and bronze medalists were Sabine John and Anke Vater-Behmer, both of whom were representing East Germany.
 Five days later, Joyner-Kersee won her second gold medal, leaping to an Olympic record of 7.40 m in the long jump.
 She was the first American woman to earn a gold medal in long jump as well as the first American woman to earn a gold medal in heptathlon.

-At the Games she faced unfounded allegations of drug use by the men's 800m 1984 Olympic gold medalist and 1988 Olympic silver medalist Joaquim Cruz.
-This continued the following season in 1989 when Darrell Robinson accused her coach, Bobby Kersee, of distributing performance-enhancing drugs.
+At the 1988 Games she faced allegations of drug use from Brazilian runner Joaquim Cruz.
+This continued the following season in 1989 when Darrell Robinson accused Joyner-Kersee's husband and coach, Bobby Kersee, of distributing performance-enhancing drugs.
+Years later, doping insider Victor Conte asserted that in 1988 he personally witnessed an Olympic official at the Seoul games notifying Bobby Kersee that Joyner-Kersee had tested positive for PED use.
+Joyner-Kersee has consistently maintained that she competed throughout her career without performance-enhancing drugs.

 1991 World Championships

-Joyner-Kersee was everyone's favorite to retain both her World titles earned four years earlier in Rome.
-However, her challenge was dramatically halted when, having won the long jump easily with a 7.32 m jump no one would beat, she slipped on the take-off board and careened headfirst into the pit, avoiding serious injury.
-She did, however, strain a hamstring, which led to her having to pull out of the heptathlon during the 200 m at the end of the first day.
+During the long jump event at the 1991 World Championships, having already won with a 7.32 m jump, Joyner-Kersee slipped on the take-off board and careened headfirst into the pit.
+She strained a hamstring and subsequently pulled out of the heptathlon during the 200 m at the end of the first day.